The Next Revolution in Office Fitness: Sit-Stand Conference Tables

 If you’re going to have a lunch meeting, make it a standing one.
 Metabolically it’ll help shave the peak off everyone’s blood glucose and prevent that post-lunch sugar coma that overcomes many employees who go back to their desks after lunch.
 Standing will help them burn off all that newly converted energy (blood sugar) instead of letting their bodies store it as fat and turn their brains into mush.

-If you are going to have a sitting meeting, try mixing it up with a refreshing standing session, perhaps alternating from sitting to standing every 30 to 45 minutes.
+If you are going to have a longer meeting where some will want to sit, try mixing it up with a refreshing standing session, perhaps alternating from sitting to standing every 30 to 45 minutes.
 Sure, you may have the occasional protest from a chair lover, but the vast majority of your employees will eagerly embrace the opportunity to get unseated.